Downloads

 Ruy, that sounds like a plentiful set of ideas and locations.
 Hope your daughter’s birthday is the best.
 We’d love to hear about some of your most successful race tasks if you want to come back afterwards and share!

 Just wanted to say thank you so much for the great ideas.
-My son is turning 10 in November so we have heaps of time to plan and I’ve been inspired by your website.
-Also – thanks for the printables – it will make it all look just like the show!
+My son is turning 10 in November so we have heaps of time to plan and I've been inspired by your website.
+Your printables will make it all look just like the show!

 Thank you for sharing your ideas.
 I’m using the Amazing Race idea with my freshmen students as a way to engage them with learning math and science.
 Appreciate it!